 Dr. Tholen's Comprehensive Guide to Breast Augmentation (Part 1 of 2)

 If marketing hype and “snappy” trademarked names were important, perhaps we would call our procedure the “Overnight Recovery Augmentation,” the “24-hour Recovery Breast Enlargement,” or the “Flash Recovery Breast Augmentation,” as other doctors have.
-But for us, this is nothing new—this is the way we have been doing things all along!
+But for us, this is nothing new—precise surgical technique and outstanding patient care leading to rapid and comfortable recovery is the way we have been doing things all along!

 Candidates for Breast Enlargement

 Some women who choose breast enlargement do so to restore breast volume lost as a result of pregnancy, breastfeeding, weight loss, or aging.
 Others request this outpatient operation to improve symmetry in breasts that have never matched in size, and many women simply seek the improvement in self-image or clothing fit that fuller breast size gives them.
 For some women, breast lift surgery with or without implants may give a superior result.
 Examination and measurements will immediately tell us if breast lifting is necessary, or if excellent results can be obtained with implants alone.

 Whatever the reason for requesting information about breast augmentation, you must understand that this operation is appropriate for you if and only if:

 - You have realistic expectations regarding potential risks vs. benefits.